 Meet Ajenai Clemmons

-Ajenai is currently a PhD Candidate in Public Policy with a concentration in Political Science at Duke University.
+Clemmons is currently a Ph.D. candidate in public policy with a concentration in political science at Duke University.
 Her research focuses on the most important factors that help and harm the police-community relationship.
-Ajenai uses qualitative methods to answer questions about how civilians assess police.
+Clemmons uses qualitative methods to answer questions about how civilians assess police.
 She compares policing of marginalized populations in the U.S. and Europe, having received grant support from across Duke, the American Political Science Association, and the Open Society Initiative for Europe.

-Previously, Ajenai worked for the City and County of Denver as an Ombudsman, while she completed her master’s degree in Public Policy at the University of Denver.
+Previously, Clemmons worked for the City and County of Denver as an Ombudsman while she completed her master’s degree in public policy at the University of Denver.
 Through her role as Ombudsman, she helped establish a new government agency, the Office of the Independent Monitor, that oversees investigations of police and sheriff misconduct.
-Ajenai then served as Policy Director for a national professional association of Black state legislators in Washington, D.C.
+She then served as policy director for a national professional association of Black state legislators in Washington, D.C.

 Ph.D. in Public Policy, Duke University